CavanWagg/Boring-Political-App/README.md

 **Access the app on Heroku [here](https://boringpoliticalapp.herokuapp.com/)**

-This project lets the user search for a current issue that they want to learn more about.
-The user is given information about upcoming bills relevant to their search and contact information for their state's congress members.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->